How to paint a wall two colours

 Why choose one colour when you can have two?
-The possibilities and colour combinations are endless when you think outside the box.
+The possibilities and colour combinations are endless with colour blocking.
 And we're not just talking horizontal lines, try geometric patterns for a real show-stopper.
-With this easy to do project, your walls will be Instagram ready by bedtime!
+With this easy to do project, your two-tone walls will be Instagram ready by bedtime!

 Before you start

 Before you decide on colour combinations, use test patches on your wall.
 Try painting your options onto white paper and stick them to the wall with masking tape.
 Stand back and see which ones look the best, taking your whole room into account.

-A little tip, painting the upper section lighter will make the room look taller.
+Don't forget, painting the upper section lighter will make the room look taller.
 Patch tests complete?
 Keep reading to find out how to colour block your wall with ease.

 Cover your furniture and flooring with dust sheets the night before you start your painting project, and tape up anything you don't want to paint with masking tape, like skirting boards and window frames.
 Now you can get stuck in straight away the next morning.